What is Conversion Rate?

 Once determined, the figure is divided by the total number of users that visited the website (and had the potential opportunity to convert).

-Upon competition of the desired action, the visitor is effectively converted into either:
+Upon competition of the desired action, visitors are effectively converted into either:

 The term “desired action” can take many forms, and it varies by the company (and website), but some common examples include the following: